gambit-robotics/viam-spotify/README.md

 ## Known Limitations

 - **Spotify Premium required** - Free accounts don't support Spotify Connect
-- **No search/browse** - Users search on their phone and cast to the device
+- **No search/browse/library access** - This module uses the Spotify Connect protocol (go-librespot), not the Spotify Web API.
+You can control playback (play, pause, skip, volume, etc.) and play any URI if you know it, but you cannot search for tracks or access user playlists.
+Users search on their phone and cast to the device - same model as Sonos or Chromecast.
-- **No playlist management** - Read-only access to what's playing
 - **Protocol changes** - Spotify can break librespot (rare, usually fixed quickly)
-- **One instance per device** - Credentials are stored per-user, so only one Spotify module per machine
+- **Linux only** - go-librespot pre-built binaries are only available for Linux.
+The module will start on macOS but playback won't work without building go-librespot from source.

 ## License